Kansas Central Narrow Gauge: Slim Rails Across the Midlands by I. E. Quastler

 Kansas Central Narrow Gauge skillfully recounts the story of the bold dreams and economic folly which brought slim gauge railroading to the plains of northeast Kansas.

-South Platte Press, softcover, 104 pages, standard portrait book 8 x 10 in., Black-and-White photographs and illustrations.
+South Platte Press, softcover, 104 pages, standard portrait book 8 x 10 in., B&W photographs and illustrations.